You Need To Know: These Direct Mail Mistakes Will Make You Look Dumb

 When this happens, it creates a tremendous amount of confusion and a poor customer experience.
 This mistake will cost you sales!
 Make sure your team knows what offers are being sent out and all the details of your campaign.

-This is by no means a complete list of all the direct mail mistakes, but we hope it’s a starting point for you to learn what mistakes are common, what mistakes will cost you money, and ultimately, what mistakes will make you look dumb.
+This is by no means a complete list of all the direct mail mistakes we’ve seen dealers make in the last 25 years, but we hope it’s a starting point for you to learn what mistakes are common, what mistakes will cost you money, and ultimately, what mistakes will make you look dumb.
 Avoid the trap of the ineffective direct mail piece.
 Follow these steps!
 Or, contact us.
 Our mission is to help you increase showroom traffic and sell more cars.